craiglthompson/craiglthompson.github.io/_posts/2016-05-05-Slack and the Open Office.markdown

 ---

 <a href="http://www.tgat.org.uk/" title="The GORSE Academies Trust's website" alt="visit The GORSE Academies Trust's website">The GORSE Academies Trust</a> is undergoing a digital transformation.
 Websites have moved to the open source CMS WordPress and teams have adopted a variety of task management software.
-However, between Asana, Wrike, Zendesk, Trello, Whats App, Google Analytics, it all got a bit confusing.
+However, between Asana, Wrike, Zendesk, Trello and Google Analytics, it all got a bit confusing.

 <h3>The solution</h3>